Josh Wise: Dogecoin sponsorship

 On March 16, 2014, users of a Reddit message board, /r/NASCAR, noticed Wise racing an unsponsored car at the Food City 500 and went with the idea of sponsoring a car.
 A user reached out to the Dogecoin community, a cryptocurrency based on the Internet meme, Doge, that had raised funds for other various causes.
 Phil Parsons Racing told /r/NASCAR the communities needed to raise $55,000 to sponsor Wise at the Aaron's 499, or just over 67 million Dogecoins.
 The money was raised in just over a week.
-Wise ran with the Dogecoin-wrapped car on May 4 in the Aaron's 499, running as high as fourth and finishing 20th, his second-best finish at the time.
+Wise ran with the Dogecoin-wrapped car on May 4 in the Aaron's 499, running as high as fourth and finishing twentieth, his second-best finish at the time.

 Several days later Wise announced to his followers that he would race the Dogecar (also called the "Moonrocket") for free at the 2014 Sprint Showdown on May 16 and the 2014 All-Star Race if he won the Showdown or the fan vote.
 Wise did not advance through the Showdown but won the fan vote, defeating favorite Danica Patrick.
-Wise placed 15th in the exhibition All-Star Race.
+Wise placed fifteenth in the exhibition All-Star Race.
 PPR earned an additional $120,000 for the weekend, which they said would be used to purchase newer, more competitive tires for their cars.

 In 2015, the Dogecar returned for the Toyota/Save Mart 350.